HOPE STARTS HERE STORIES

 “Yes,” she replied anxiously.
 “How did you know my name?”

-“Well, someone in the village mentioned that your name was Dana.
-That was the name of my sister, but we were separated when we were very young.”
+“Someone in the village mentioned that your name was Dana.
+That was my sister's name, but we were separated when we were very young.”

 “They call me Ali.”